ImageMagick/Usage-Markdown/canvas/index.md

 ### Other Canvas Techniques {#other}

-Their lots of other ways of generating canvases of very specific colors, but they are rather obtuse.
+There are lots of other ways of generating canvases of very specific colors, but they are rather obtuse.
-As such without some heavy commenting, it may not be obvious which you are doing when you look at your IM script months or years later.
+As such, without some heavy commenting, it may not be obvious what you are doing when you look at your IM script months or years later.

 I don't recommend these techniques, but are useful to know if you are using older less flexible versions of IM.

 #### Black Canvas

-Traditionally you can create a black canvas by using "`-threshold`", and then turn off the transparency channel.
+Traditionally, you can create a black canvas by using "`-threshold`", and then turn off the transparency channel.

 ~~~
 convert  test.png -threshold 100% -alpha off  black_threshold.png